wagtail-nest/wagtail-personalisation/docs/editor_guide/creating_segments.rst

 1. Enter a name for your segment.

     Choose something meaningful like "Newsletter campaign visitors".
-This will ensure you'll have a global idea about which visitors are in this segment in other parts of the administration interface.
+This will ensure you'll have a general idea which visitors are in this segment in other parts of the administration interface.

 2. Select the status of the segment *Optional*

-    You will generally keep this one on **enabled**.
-If for some reason you wan't to disable the segment, you can change this to **disabled**.
+    You will generally keep this one **enabled**.
+If for some reason you want to disable the segment, you can change this to **disabled**.

 3. Set the segment persistence. *Optional*

-    When persistence is **enabled**, your segment will stick to the visitor once applied, even if the rules no longer match on the next visit.
+    When persistence is **enabled**, your segment will stick to the visitor once applied, even if the rules no longer match the next visit.

 4. Select whether to match any or all defined rules. *Optional*